 Go to Ohio BMV website link where you can view your 2 year driving record and your reinstatement requirements.
 Back to TopHow long does it take to reinstate my driving privileges?

 The insurance company will electronically file your SR22 with the Ohio BMV with the issuance of your bond.
 This is the fastest way to get your filing to the BMV without you going there.
-The BMV states that it takes them up to 3 business days to record a filing onto your record once it has been received.
+The BMV states that it takes them about business days to record a filing onto your record once it has been received.
 If you are in a super hurry, the fastest way to reinstate your license is to go directly to a local BMV Office with your SR-22/Bond form.Back to TopI was suspended for not having insurance.
 Can I have occupational driving privileges?